General Data Protection Regulation (GDPR)

 Under GDPR, you are entitled to access your personal data (otherwise known as a ‘right to access’).
 If you wish to make a request, please do so in writing.

-A request for access to your personal data means you are entitled to a copy of the data we hold on you – such as your name, address, contact details, date of birth, information regarding your health etc.- but it does not mean you are entitled to the documents that contain this data.
+A request for access to your personal data means you are entitled to a copy of the data I hold on you – such as your name, address, contact details, date of birth, information regarding your health etc.- but it does not mean you are entitled to the documents that contain this data.

 Under certain circumstances, in addition to the entitlement to ‘access your data’, you have the following rights: